 Taxonomic note Confusingly, the classical name ‘Iberia’ refers both to Spain and Portugal (the modern Iberia) and to a region of the Caucasus centred on modern Georgia (Stearn 1983).

-This eastern variant was introduced from Iran, by Ann Ala and Roy Lancaster in 1972, where it grew as a small 6 m tree in rich woody vegetation on the northern slope of the Elburz mountains (R. Lancaster, pers. comm.
+This eastern variant was introduced from Iran, by Ann Ala and Roy Lancaster in 1972, where it grew as a small 6 m tree in rich woody vegetation on the northern slopes of the Elburz mountains (R. Lancaster, pers. comm.
 2007).
-Several specimens from this collection (Lancaster & Ala 8) are growing slowly at the Sir Harold Hillier Gardens, ranging in height between 3 m and 4 m by 2006, but no others have been traced.
+Several specimens from this collection (Lancaster & Ala 8) are growing slowly at the Sir Harold Hillier Gardens, Hampshire, ranging in height between 3 m and 4 m by 2006.
+A specimen at Westonbirt has been somewhat slower growing, though likely owing to it being moved from its original planting spot in 2009 to another location, where it grows on heavy soil.
 It has good yellow autumn colour (R. Lancaster, pers. comm.
 2007).

 Although rather shrubby, Acer monspessulanum subsp. turcomanicum earns its place by the effective contrast of its red samaras against the green foliage.
 It would be ideal for a well-drained sunny bank.
 It is not common but is commercially available in Europe, and there are a few notable specimens in collections.
 At the Hillier Gardens a tree planted in 1988 was 5 m in 2005.
 It has been very slow-growing at the Rogów Arboretum, where one planted in 1959 is still only 2–3 m tall, although perfectly hardy there (P. Banaszczak, pers. comm.
 2007).